 - Your Rights Under the Community Residence Tenancy (CRT) Law

 - and many more

-Parents' How-To Guide on Children's Mental Health Services in Massachusetts, Boston Bar Association.
+Parents' How-To Guide on Children's Mental Health Services in Massachusetts, 3d ed., 2011, Boston Bar Association.
 Includes steps for getting help, paying for services, services in your child's school, and more.

 Keep Your Housing: A Guide to Help Massachusetts Tenants with Mental Health Issues Keep Their Housing, Mental Health Legal Advisors Committee, August 2006.
 Detailed guide to obtaining reasonable accommodation, with forms.